hai-vr/documentation/docs/research/other/collision-effects.md

 When a rigidbody is thrown and hits another collider, a `OnCollisionEnter` event will be raised, containing information about the collision.
 In order to apply an appropriate sound effect volume and damage amount, we need to read the collision force.

-The issue is that depending on the collision type of the rigidbody, the reported amount may equal to **0 newton** too often.
+The issue is that depending on the collision detection type of the rigidbody, the reported amount may equal to **0 newton** too often.
 This especially happens when the rigidbody is set to *Continuous Speculative*.

-The fix is to set the collision type to *Continuous Dynamic*, as long as we care about these objects reporting the correct forces to produce sounds or be damaged on impact.
+The fix is to set the collision detection type to *Continuous Dynamic*, as long as we care about these objects reporting the correct forces to produce sounds or be damaged on impact.
 For instance, this is not necessary on the individual debris emitted out of breakable objects.

 <HaiTag requiresVRChat={true} short={true} /> A [tweet also suggests that](https://x.com/MMMaellon/status/1732068213780103650) objects with VRCObjectSync *"forces your rigid bodies to continuous speculative"*,
-so you may need to force the collision type to be *Continuous Dynamic* through an Udon script.
+so you may need to force the collision detection type to be *Continuous Dynamic* through an Udon script.

 ![](img/collision-effects.jpg)